barduinor/box-workshop-python/workshops/comments/comments.md

             raise err
 ```
 The exception is to handle the case where the comment was already deleted.
-This may happen when we delete a comment which also deletes all the replies, and then try to delte the reply again.
+This may happen when we delete a comment which also deletes all the replies, and then try to delete the reply again.
 In your main method, delete all comments for the file:
 ```python
 def main():